 If you would like to share your own birth story, please visit this post to learn how. ~Olivia

 I went in to the hospital on May 31st to be induced at 38 weeks and 2 days.
-We weren’t expecting much action that night since my last epidural didn’t do much more than help me dilate 1 cm with my firstborn in 2014.
+We weren’t expecting much action that night since my last induction didn’t do much more than help me dilate 1 cm with my firstborn in 2014.
 However, this time it started working within 30 minutes of placement.

 At about 10:00 pm, my contractions were about 5 minutes apart and I had to breathe through them.
 I was given something to help me sleep and something for the pain, and I slept until about 2:00 am.
 By that time my contractions were 2 minutes apart and increasing in strength.
 I opted for an epidural.

 The anesthesiologist arrived and had me sit on the side of the bed.
 I am a larger woman, and she commented on it being more difficult to place an epidural with larger patients.
 The first epidural kept hitting a nerve causing pain on my left side.
 She attempted to go straight to the right, but that just caused pain on my right side.
 She tried to thread the line a few more times, resulting in a few more jabbing pains in the left side of my lower back.
 She said this was not working so she was going to pull it and go a little higher.